Creepy Crawlies

 Creepy Crawlies is a stop motion animation series created by Cosgrove Hall Productions.
 The series consisted of 52 ten-minute episodes, which were broadcast on Children's ITV between 1987 and 1989.
 All episodes were written by Peter Reeves and directed by Franc Vose and Brian Little; narration and character voices were provided by Paul Nicholas.

 Overview

-The series was based upon the daily goings-on of a group of common minibeasts (small invertebrate creatures such as arthropods, gastropods and worms) that lived at the bottom of a garden around an old sundial.
+The series was based upon the day-to-day life of a group of common minibeasts (small invertebrate creatures such as arthropods, gastropods and worms) that lived at the bottom of a garden around an old sundial.